What Happens If You Don’t Use Your Credit Card

 You could overlook fraudulent charges if you’re not regularly reviewing your account.

-If your credit card account is closed, it could impact your credit score.
+If your credit card account is closed, it could negatively impact your credit score.

 What happens if you don’t use your credit card for a long time?